 But this need not be the case.
 Generally, the larger the share of the market a company commands, the more remote it becomes from its customers.
 In smaller firms, by contrast, the managers tend to remain closer to their customers.
 This enables them to read changes in the marketplace sooner and more accurately, and to develop responses more quickly than larger companies are able to.

 Small businesses have numerous advantages in the marketplace, but they need to develop the strategies for making the most of them.
 We can help you improve the dynamics and the profitability of your business.

-If you are in the Cheltenham and Bristol area and are looking for support and help from experienced accountants and business advisers, contact Mitchells.
+If you are in the Cheltenham area and are looking for support and help from experienced accountants and business advisers, contact Mitchells.